 The Guest Program is a social program designed for the enjoyment of the guests of conference registrants.
-Guest Program registration does not include access to any technical symposia or committee meetings.
-Guest Program activities for the registrants include:
+Guest program registration does not give attendees access to any technical symposia or committee meetings.
+Program details and locations are listed below.

-On Sunday, March 24, guests will enjoy an afternoon to unwind and relax with other Guest Program attendees.
-The reception will last from 2 to 5 p.m. in the Bass Room at the Omni Nashville Hotel.
-Food and drinks will be provided.
+On Sunday, March 15, guests will enjoy an afternoon to unwind and relax with other Guest Program attendees.
+The reception will last from 2 to 5 p.m., and food and drinks will be provided.

-Kick off CORROSION 2019 at the Nashville Music City Center on Sunday evening from 5:30 p.m. to 7 p.m. with conference attendees and exhibitors.
-Drinks and hors-d’oeuvres will be provided.
+Kick off CORROSION 2020 at the Hilton Americas hotel on Sunday evening from 5:30 to 7 p.m. with conference attendees and exhibitors.
+Drinks and hors d’oeuvres will be provided.

 Space is limited on each tour.
 Tickets must be purchased in advance.
 If a minimum is not met a tour is subject to cancellation.